superctj/Masked_MSCOCO/README.md

   There are 20,000 training images with 2,000 images per class, and 5,000 test images with 500 images per class.
 * We use the [Matterport implementation of Mask-RCNN](https://github.com/matterport/Mask_RCNN) to extract objects and their masks from the MS-COCO dataset.
-We resize cropped objects and masks to 32x32 and pad zeros if necessary.
+We then resize cropped objects and masks to 32x32, and pad zeros if necessary.

 If you use this dataset, please consider citing this repository (bibtex below).